St. Regis is one of the most highly-respected hotel brands in the world.

-Located in the luxe Bal Harbour area in Miami Beach, the St. Regis Bal Harbour is one of the top 5-star hotels in the area.
+Located in the luxe Bal Harbour area in Miami Beach, the St. Regis Bal Harbour is one of the best resorts in Florida.
 It’s set on the beach, is just across the street from the Bal Harbour Shops, and is just 11 miles from downtown Miami.

 You’re perched up to 27 stories above the white sand in an oasis of pampering at one of the most prestigious addresses in South Florida.

 Each of the rooms showcases a vista made possible by floor-to-ceiling windows and furnished, glass-walled balconies.
 The rooms start at 650 square feet in size and come with beautiful marble floors.

 The rooms have a large flat-screen TV, iPod dock, free Wi-Fi, an oversized walk-in closet, a luxurious bed, high-tech touch controls, and a full minibar.